JanethL/example-2/proposal.md

 -Button sends SMS to customer alerting them that their order is complete -Customer reads text on their phone and approaches FoodTruck Owner to pick order up

+User Story:

+As a user, I want to go to a homepage to see a list of all customers who have placed an order As a user, I want to select a customer when the order is fulfilled As a user, I want to send an sms text to that user

 -Technologies
 	-Utils SMS API on Autocode